emilgras/simple-flask/README.md

    * `--rm` deletes the container on exit
    * `--name` lets you specify a container name
    * `-p` lets you port forward from the containers exposed port(s) to your machine. host_port:container:port
-   * `image_name`lastly you enter a random image name created from the Docker build command
+   * `image_name` lastly you enter a random image name created from the Docker build command
-6. Open any browser and go to http://localhost:8000 and i should say Helo World
+6. Open your browser and go to http://localhost:8000.
+It should diplay Hello World

 ## Downloading the project